bilzard/kaggle-hms-public/README.md

 # About This Repository

-This repository contains resources to reproduce submissions for the competition [HMS - Harmful Brain Activity Classification](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification)
+This repository contains resources of 4th place solution (bilzard part) on the competition [HMS - Harmful Brain Activity Classification](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification)

+Details of the solution is shared [here](https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/discussion/492388).

 ## Setup